 I knew I didn’t stand a chance of winning the custody battle without His help.
 My children were only three and one.
-I loved them and they still showed me unconditional love.
-I’d never felt that from another human being before.
-I didn’t want to lose that or them.
+I loved them and couldn’t imagine losing them.
 They were important enough to me that, if I lost custody of them, I wasn’t sure how I’d survive.
 In fact, I wasn’t even sure if I wanted to survive.

 I hated myself, who I’d become, and all that I’d done.
 I was still suffering from depression and had already tried to commit suicide once, before my children were born.
 The thought of leaving them motherless was the only thing that stopped me from trying again.

 I was more than 6,000 miles from any family support and had alienated a lot of my friends and co-workers through my own selfish actions.
 Not only that but I also had a tendency to keep people at a distance as a way of hiding my own shame and the embarrassment resulting from those actions.
 Being a survivor of childhood sexual abuse, I was not a stranger to shame.
 Keeping people at a distance was my way of preventing them from finding out about the real me and giving them a reason to not like me.
 (I’d like to say I no longer do that, but I still do.
 Shame runs deep and, like depression, keeping it at bay takes consistent prayer and effort.)